 An interesting debate.
-Which hinges on what you want from your solar system.
+The answer depends on what you want from your solar system.

-If backup power is valuable for you, or want power during a power outage then a battery might be a good investment.
+If backup power is valuable for you, or want power during a power outage, then a battery is a good addition to your system.

 We are starting to see a change in how electricity retailers buy and sell electricity.
-In the not too distant future, you will be able to store your solar power in batteries and sell to the power companies when they need it.
-This will make the investment in batteries really attractive.
+Soon, being able to store your solar power and sell to power companies when they need it will make the investment in batteries really attractive.

 Generally, an Off-Grid system will have several days worth of battery storage built-in.
 This ensures power will still be available after a few days of bad weather.